flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/failures.md

 This generator triggers a set of failures among the selected failure pool when the time since the arming of the generator reaches a random delay set between the specified minimum and maximum delay.

 - When configured in the "repeat" or "Once" arming modes, the timer will start right away.
-- When configured in the "Take Off" arming, the timer will start once FL or TOGA thrust is set for the first time.
+- When configured in the "Take Off" arming, the timer will start once FLEX or TOGA thrust is set for the first time.

 ### Probability Over Time Generator